PPPRA plans audit of pipelines, jetties, others – The Sun Nigeria

 The focal point will be oil and gas processing, storage and distribution facilities, jetties downstream and pipelines, retail outlets for oil and gas (LPG), among others.

-The Executive Secretary of PPPRA, Abdulkadir Saidu, who made the disclosure in a statement on Saturday said the planned audit is equally aimed at assessing the impact of government policy and regulation on the sector’s operating environment and viability, with a view to addressing identified loopholes.
+The Executive Secretary of PPPRA, Abdulkadir Saidu, who disclosed this in a statement on Saturday, said the planned audit is equally aimed at assessing the impact of government policy and regulation on the sector’s operating environment and viability, to address identified loopholes.

 “The exercise, which is expected to commence in the second half of 2019, is a long-awaited exercise by operators and other stakeholders and the outcome is expected to contribute to policy formulation and impact investment decision-making by investors.